Healthnotes offers comprehensive, science-based health and lifestyle information.

 , eating healthfully, getting regular physical activity every day, losing weight if you’re overweight or obese, and taking medications as prescribed are known to be wise steps for managing diabetes.
 Now, adding a twice-daily vitamin C supplement

-to your self-care routine may be an additional way to keep blood sugar levels in check.
+to your self-care routine may be an additional way to help manage blood sugar levels.

 Pla-“C”-bo controlled trial

-To study the effects of a vitamin C dietary supplement on blood sugar control in people with type 2 diabetes, researchers randomly selected 70 adults with this condition to take 500 mg metformin—a medication commonly used to manage blood sugar levels in people with diabetes—twice per day, plus:
+To study the effects of a vitamin C dietary supplement on blood sugar control in people with type 2 diabetes, researchers randomly selected 70 adults with type 2 diabetes to take 500 mg of metformin—a medication commonly used to manage blood sugar levels in people with diabetes—twice per day, plus:

-- 500 mg vitamin C twice daily, or
+500 mg of vitamin C twice daily, or

 Study participants provided blood samples, and the researchers tracked indicators of blood sugar control at the beginning and end of the 12-week study, including:

-- Hemoglobin A1c (HbA1c)—a measure of long-term blood sugar control (higher HbA1c indicates poor blood glucose control, which can lead to health problems, such as heart disease, kidney failure, and nerve damage)
+Hemoglobin A1c (HbA1c)—a measure of long-term blood sugar control (higher HbA1c indicates worse blood glucose control, which can lead to health problems, such as heart disease, kidney failure, and nerve damage)

-Compared with people who received metformin plus placebo, those who took twice-daily vitamin C supplements had significantly:
+Compared with people who received metformin plus a placebo, those who took vitamin C supplements twice daily had: